Mohammed Sinwar: Leadership of Hamas

 Sinwar became the commander of the Al-Qassam Brigades after Deif was assassinated in July 2024.
 Later that year, he became the group's de facto overall leader in Gaza after his older brother, Yahya Sinwar, was killed by Israeli soldiers in October.
 Although Hamas officials in Doha established a temporary collective leadership committee, militants in Gaza decided to function independently under Sinwar.

 Israeli officials viewed him as extreme as Yahya, yet more militarily experienced.
 Israeli and Arab officials characterized him as a roadblock in ceasefire negotiations, with Daniel Shapiro, the former United States ambassador to Israel, stating that, "There is little chance the war can end before he dies," and that, "His removal could open the door for the release of all hostages and beginning to move toward a post-war future for Gaza without Hamas."
 Sinwar was known for opposing compromises with Israel, and was against any agreement where Hamas would have to dismantle and disarm.

 Strategy

 Sinwar was a central figure in Hamas's recruitment efforts during the Gaza war.
-Although thousands of militants were killed by Israel, the destruction made encouraged many Palestinians to join the group.
+Although thousands of militants were killed by Israel, the destruction encouraged many Palestinians to join the group.
 His recruitment campaign and continued war effort posed a challenge to Israel, as it enabled the group to rebuild quicker than the IDF could destroy it, according to former IDF brigadier general Amir Avivi.
 Sinwar also recruited members into Hamas's "Arrow Unit", which was responsible for upholding social order in Gaza and cracking down on humanitarian aid looting.

 Unexperienced recruits engaged in hit-and-run attacks against Israeli forces under Sinwar, fighting in small cells and using guns and anti-tank missiles that do not require any advanced skills.
 The recruits were promised food and aid for themselves and their families.
 Hamas fighters also utilized unexploded munitions dropped by Israel, particularly in northern Gaza.